russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 1/Thread 1/Day 14.md

 #### To-do items
 *Before our next class...*
-- [ ] Make progress on the assigned task.
+- [ ] Make progress on the [[Current Courses/Grade 11 Introduction to Computer Science/Tasks/Reproduce an Interface|assigned task.]]

 > [!TIP]
 > Firm due date for this task is the end of our class this Friday.